Satya0810/Loanzo/README.md

 ---

-## 🌟 Key Innovations & Core Features
+## 🌟 Key Innovations & Core Feature

 ### 1. 🎯 Purpose-Linked Tranche Disbursements
 - Rather than releasing lump-sum cash directly into borrower accounts where funds can be misappropriated, disbursements are released in verified milestones (*Tuition, Hospital Invoices, Raw Materials*).